 The AMC will calculate and disclose the NAV of the scheme on every business day.
-NAV of the scheme will be calculated up to four decimal places and units allotted upto three decimals.
+The NAVs of the Scheme will be calculated upto two decimals and units allotted upto three decimals.
+AMC reserves the right to calculate NAV more than two decimal places.
 NAVs of the growth option and IDCW option will be different after the declaration of the first IDCW.

 Computation of NAV in case of investment in foreign securities: On the valuation day, all the assets and liabilities denominated in foreign currency will be valued in Indian Rupees.
 The valuation price of the security will be converted to INR based on a reference rate provided by the designated agency at the close of banking hours in India.
 If required, the AMC may change the source of determining the exchange rate.

 The Fund shall value its investments according to the valuation norms as specified in the Eighth Schedule of the Regulations, or such guidelines / recommendations as may be specified by SEBI from time to time.
 The broad valuation norms are detailed in the Statement of Additional Information.